Quantum-Resistant-Cryptography/qrc-opensource-rs/README.md

 ##### ChaCha

-Key sizes are 128- and 256-bit (16 and 32 byte).
+Key sizes are 128- and 256-bit (16 and 32 byte).<br>
-The nonce must be 64-bits in length (8 bytes).
+The nonce must be 64-bits in length (8 bytes).<br>

-Author: John Underhill - April 7, 2018
+Author: John Underhill - April 7, 2018<br>
-Rust Translation: Matt Warminger - 2025
+Rust Translation: Matt Warminger - 2025<br>
-Updated: Matt Warminger - April 23, 2025
+Updated: Matt Warminger - April 23, 2025<br>

-An implementation of the ChaChaPoly20 stream cipher by Daniel J. Bernstein.
+An implementation of the ChaChaPoly20 stream cipher by Daniel J. Bernstein:

 ```rust
 use qrc_opensource_rs::{